 Here’s an example:

-How to avoid the price adjustment in the future:
+How to avoid adjustment charges:

 When you’re booking your next shipment, choose a size that fits both the weight and total dimensions under the limit.